jiaju-yang/leetcode/q53-maximum-subarray/Thought Process.md

 Three ways of defining the subproblem of DP in string: `(i,j)`, `(i, 0)`, `(0, i)`

-Here, if we define the subproblem using `(0, i)`, then we can get a better time complexity.
+Here, if we define the subproblem `(0, i)`, then we can get a better time complexity.

 ```python
 def max_suffix_sum(A, i):